 Shell is exploring for and producing light tight oil (LTO) in the Permian Basin, which is North America’s premier shale play.
-Permian is Shell’s core LTO asset with accelerated production in selected areas.
+The Permian Basin is Shell’s core LTO asset.

 Shell’s operations in the Permian Basin reach from Midland, Texas, to the southeastern border of New Mexico.
-Shell has a total of 260,000 acres in the Delaware Basin.
-Much of the acreage is in the core of the play.
-In the Delaware Basin, Shell focuses on the Wolfcamp, Bone Springs and Avalon formations.
-In 2013, Shell entered into a 50/50 joint venture to develop an Area of Mutual Interest (AMI) with Anadarko and remains committed to this relationship.
-Shell employs around 290 staff and contractors in support of its work in the Permian Basin.
+We have a total of 260,000 acres in the Delaware Basin -- much of which is in the core of the play -- where we focuse on the Wolfcamp, Bone Springs and Avalon formations.
+In 2013, Shell entered into a 50/50 joint venture to develop an Area of Mutual Interest (AMI) with Anadarko (now Oxy) and remains committed to this relationship.
+Shell employs around 290 staff and contractors in support of our work in the Permian Basin.

-Shell has explored and analysed many areas in its Permian acreage holdings and has advanced several areas into production.
+Shell has explored and analyzed many areas in its Permian acreage holdings and has advanced several areas into production.
 Shell focuses on multi-well pad drilling and long lateral wells to improve efficiencies and reduce surface impacts.
-Our capital expenditure on wells is lower than our competitors or at the same level as our competitors.
+Our capital expenditure on wells is lower than or at the same level as our competitors.
 Shell has driven down costs while increasing efficiency in all areas of its business, proving it can be as nimble as an independent operator.
-Shell has an active commercial program to secure core acreage, while reducing holdings of non-core acreage in the basin.
-Since 2013, Shell has made significant investments in the supporting infrastructure such as gathering lines and central production facilities (CPF).
-We currently operate two CPFs and plan to develop additional facilities to match our growth in the basin.
+Shell has an active commercial program to secure core acreage, and reduce holdings of non-core acreage in the basin.
+Since 2013, Shell has made significant investments in supporting infrastructure such as gathering lines and central production facilities (CPF).
+We currently operate eight CPFs in the basin.

 Shell supports a wide range of social investment programs in the Permian Basin.
 Over the past three years, Shell has spent almost $1.1 million, focusing on improving road safety, supporting science, technology, engineering and mathematics (STEM) programmes in schools, and funding grants for environmental research.
-We continue to play a leading role in the Permian Road Safety Coalition, which is a collaborative effort with oil and gas producers, service and trucking companies, non-governmental and governmental organisations to improve road safety in the Permian Basin, with goal of reducing the number of traffic-related injuries and deaths on the roads.
+We continue to play a leading role in the Permian Road Safety Coalition, which is a collaborative effort with oil and gas producers, service and trucking companies, non-governmental and governmental organisations to improve road safety in the Permian Basin, with the goal of reducing the number of traffic-related injuries and deaths on the roads.
 Road safety is the primary safety concern both for the industry and the communities in the Basin.
-In 2016, 9% of all road traffic-related fatalities in Texas were reported in the 15 counties of the Permian Basin (a total of 254 counties).

 Asset Contact Information